-A Construction Parking and Access Strategy will be developed as per CoA E54 and will include mitigation measures for dealing with the removal of on-street parking.
+Following the finalisation of the sewer connection design, the temporary removal of an additional 11 parking spots have been identified on the opposite side of Lilyfield Road at the toilet block site.
+This is addressed in the CPAS as having no measurable impact for on-street parking.
+A Construction Parking and Access Strategy has been developed as per CoA E54 and includes mitigation measures for dealing with the removal of on-street parking.
 The CPAS includes: